IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 ## Auto-size columns on double click

 Each column can be **auto sized** by double clicking the right side of the header - the column will be sized to the longest currently visible cell value, including the header itself.
 This behavior is enabled by default, no additional configuration is needed.
-However, the column will not be auto-sized in case `maxWidth` is set on that column and the new width exceeds that `maxWidth` value.
-In this case the column will be sized according to preset `maxWidth` value.
+However, the column will not be auto-sized in case `MaxWidth` is set on that column and the new width exceeds that `MaxWidth` value.
+In this case the column will be sized according to preset `MaxWidth` value.

-You can also auto-size a column dynamically using the exposed `autosize` method on `ColumnComponent`.
+You can also auto-size a column dynamically using the exposed `Autosize` method on `ColumnComponent`.

 <!-- ComponentStart: Grid, TreeGrid -->